prg318/ripchord/README.md

 This fork updates the build files to work on Linux.
 There are two different methods for building on Linux:  Projucer/make or FRUT/cmake.

-Builds of both versions are available to download in the Releases - I had some issues with erroneous sound output on the Projucer build.
-To prevent any erroneous noise, just mute the audio of plugin in your host.

 ## Projucer

 Clone this repo and open the `Ripchord.jucer` file with `Projucer` (the official